NavidRohim/JMWS/notes.md

 - ~~deleteAll throws an error on client~~
 - ~~Rejection text doesn't work and timeout doesn't cancel.
 Exception thrown~~
 - ~~Busy dialogue text doesnt work~~
+- ~~when a Global / shared object owner edits the name, or the waypoint is deleted from a group, the object tag will be duplicated~~

 ### LAN bugs
 - ~~Handshake fails due to new config value~~ Resolved.
 Update old config with new